Reviving Smiles at Larson Family Dental

 How long does a root canal take?

-Are there any possible complications with root canal therapy?
+Are there alternatives to root canal treatment?

 If a root canal is not possible or the tooth cannot be saved, tooth extraction may be necessary.
 Tooth replacement options such as dental implants, bridges, or dentures can be discussed to restore your smile and oral function.
 The dentist will evaluate your specific situation and recommend the most suitable alternative.

 Unlock Your Smile’s Potential in Prescott Valley, AZ